 If you are fortunate enough to have a historic home, then you know how much time and thought goes into ensuring that its unique character and architecture remain well preserved.
-Siding is especially susceptible to age and neglect, and sadly, many homeowners of historic homes put off repairs to siding until the home has lost its luster.
+Siding is especially susceptible to age and neglect, and sadly, many homeowners of historic homes put off repairing or replacing their siding until the home has lost its luster.

 But it doesn’t have to be that way.
 With some forethought and a definite commitment to caring for your siding, your historic home can maintain its stunning beauty and its structural integrity for years to come.